-GIFTED: It’s that time of year when we tend to make loads of health-related resolutions and, if there’s one aspect that many of us choose to focus on, it’s getting a good night’s sleep.
-So I’ve been testing Melissa Dream supplements from New Nordic.
+It’s that time of year when we tend to make loads of health-related resolutions and, if there’s one aspect that many of us choose to focus on, it’s getting a good night’s sleep.
+So I’ve been testing a new food supplement, Melissa Dream Restful Sleep from New Nordic.

 Particularly if you are in, or headed for the Menopause, you may find you become quite friendly with insomnia.
 And of course, work-related stress may rear its ugly head now that the festive season is over.